robertangeles/prompts/write_essay.md

 - Do not repeat items in the output sections.

 - Do not start items with the same opening words.

+- Do not start items with "In a world...", "So the next time...", "In the...", "The key is...", etc.

 - Write an attention grabbing hook for a SEO description with a maximum of 160 characters.
 Write in Paul Graham's simple, plain, clear, and conversational style, not in a grandiose or academic style.
+Use the same style, vocabulary level, and sentence structure as Paul Graham.
 You will put this in the [SEO DESCRIPTION] Section.

 - Write a detailed prompt for an AI Image Generator to represent this essay.
 You will put this in the [IMAGE DESCRIPTION] Section.